Who Is This For?

 Display

-This is the main reason to buy this laptop.
-The 16.3-inch 4K+ (3840x2400) OLED panel delivers:
+This is the main reason I bought this laptop, and it delivers.
+The 16.3-inch 4K+ (3840x2400) OLED panel provides:

 - 100% DCI-P3 and 100% sRGB coverage